SteHun/WorkoutappAssignment/classDiagram.md

 based on their fitness, going agains the friendly nature of the app.

 ## GetIntensityScore()
-Get a score judging t
+Get a score judging the effort of a particular workout

 ## SpeedAndDuration
 This type is used in the ThreadmillWorkoutPlan.